njwatkin/Project1_Revised_EVPerfandConsExp/README_Final.md

 </figcaption>
 </figure>

-To interpret the typical cost of based on the engine type, the average cost per mile of ownership is calculated and displayed in fig cost/year.
+To understand cost by engine type, the average cost per mile of ownership is calculated and displayed in fig cost/year.
 The cost is further broken down into the seven major yearly expenses being considered in this case study: depreciation, interest on the loan, taxes and fees, maintenance and repairs, insurance premiums, and fuel.
-In general, the figure illustrates how the maintained and repairs will increase over time due to wear and tear while the total cost due to depreciation, financing and taxes and fees decreases with the age of the vehicle.
+In general, the fig cost/year illustrates that maintainenance and repairs will increase over time due to wear and tear while costs due to depreciation, financing, and taxes and fees decreases with the age of the vehicle.

 #### Exploration:  What is the greatest cost from owning an EV?
 #####Takeaway:

-In each case, the first year has the largest expense.
-It is obvious that the electric vehicles are the most expensive to own the 1st year than the internal combustion engines by \$0.55/mile, while the hybrid cars cost \$0.32/mile more.
-In the second year, the cost of ownership decreases significantly by about 50%-65% compared to the first year.
-After 5 years, it cost on average \$4.33/mile, \$4.78/mile and \$4.09/mile to maintain an electric, hybrid and internal combustion type car, respectively.
-This means that the breakeven point of an electric and hybrid car compared to an gas/diesel is more slightly more than 5 years.
+For all engine types, the first year has the largest expense.
+The EVs are more expensive to own the 1st year compared to the internal combustion engine car type by \$0.55/mile, and the hybrid car type by \$0.32/mile.
+In the second year, the cost of ownership decreases significantly by about 50%-65% (when compared to the first year).
+After 5 years, it costs on average \$4.33/mile, \$4.78/mile and \$4.09/mile to maintain an electric, hybrid and internal combustion type car, respectively.
+This means that the breakeven point of an electric and hybrid car compared to an gas/diesel takes longer -  more than 5 years.

 <figure>